MattyAddy/goodreads_data_pipeline/README.md

 - Create and insert external table: Create new external table in BigQuery and insert the contents of the daily parquet file
 - Internal table insert: Load data from external table to internal staging table in BigQuery

 The DAG runs on a daily schedule at 12:00 UTC time.
-The runs for the last 3 days can be seen here:
+The last 12 runs can be seen here.
+The final 4 runs represent the full dataset being pulled at the scheduled time:

 ![image](https://github.com/user-attachments/assets/7dddd566-7a10-4829-9e1e-6bda0f08745b)